96boards/documentation/ConsumerEdition/DragonBoard-410c/Quickstart/README.md

    - HDMI capable monitor is recommended

 **Optional**
+- MicroSD card with adapter
+   - For quick and easy switching between operating systems and extra storage
 - [Mezzanine Products](../../../MezzanineProducts/README.md)
    - These mezzanine add-ons will allow you to access a variety of peripherals on the DragonBoard™ 410c
 - USB to MicroUSB cable